-- 7. Graph functions expressed symbolically and show key features of the graph, by hand in simple cases and using technology for more complicated cases.★ - a.
-Graph linear and quadratic functions and show intercepts, maxima, and minima. $\star$ - b.
+- 7. Graph functions expressed symbolically and show key features of the graph, by hand in simple cases and using technology for more complicated cases. ★ - a.
+Graph linear and quadratic functions and show intercepts, maxima, and minima. \star - b.
 Graph square root, cube root, and piecewise-defined functions, including step functions and absolute value functions. ★ - e.
-Graph exponential and logarithmic functions, showing intercepts and end behavior, and trigonometric functions, showing period, midline, and amplitude.★ - 8.
+Graph exponential and logarithmic functions, showing intercepts and end behavior. \star - 8.
 Write a function defined by an expression in different but equivalent forms to reveal and explain different properties of the function. - a.
-Use the process of factoring and/or completing the square in quadratic and polynomial functions, where appropriate, to show zeros, extreme values, and symmetry of the graph, e
+Use the process of factoring and/or completing the square in quadratic and polynomial functions, where appropriate, to show zeros, extreme values, and symmetry of the graph, and interpret these in terms of a context.

-Rhode Island Department of Education, 2021
+Rhode Island Department of Education, 2022

-Adapted from © 2017 Massachusetts Department of Elementary & Secondary Education.
+Adapted from $\ensuremath{\mathbb{C}}$ 2017 Massachusetts Department of Elementary & Secondary Education.